microsoft/WindowsAppSDK/specs/clipboard-api/clipboard-api.md

 You can do this with the clipboard API in the Project Reunion SDK.

-The Reunion SDK clipboard API is very similar to Windows' built-in clipboard API in the [Windows.ApplicationModel.DataTransfer]( https://docs.microsoft.com/uwp/api/windows.applicationmodel.datatransfer) WinRT namespace.
+The Reunion SDK clipboard API is very similar to Windows' built-in "UWP clipboard" API in the [Windows.ApplicationModel.DataTransfer]( https://docs.microsoft.com/uwp/api/windows.applicationmodel.datatransfer) Windows Runtime namespace.
 In fact, in this initial version (as of mid-2020), the Reunion SDK clipboard API is the same as Windows.ApplicationModel.DataTransfer, except for these differences: